cKlee/ecpo/ecpo.md

 [hasBestandsverlauf]: #hasBestandsverlauf

-This property relates a holding description to a [Bestandsverlauf].
+Relation between a document and a [Bestandsverlauf].
 Having this property means that the described periodical units by the [Bestandsverlauf] are held by someone.
 To relate a [Bestandsverlauf] and a [Bestandsverlauf] use [hasSubBestandsverlauf] instead.

 	ecpo:hasBestandsverlauf a owl:ObjectProperty ;
 		rdfs:label "hasBestandsverlauf" ;
 		rdfs:range ecpo:Bestandsverlauf ;
+		rdfs:comment "Relation between a document and a Bestandsverlauf"@en ;
 		rdfs:isDefinedBy <> .

+## hasBestandsverlaufOpen

+[hasBestandsverlaufOpen]: #hasBestandsverlaufOpen

+Relation between a document and a [Bestandsverlauf], indication the [Bestandsverlauf] is running.
+Having this property means that the described periodical units by the [Bestandsverlauf] are held by someone.
+To relate a [Bestandsverlauf] and a [Bestandsverlauf] use [hasSubBestandsverlauf] instead.

+	ecpo:hasBestandsverlaufOpen a owl:ObjectProperty ;
+		rdfs:label "hasBestandsverlaufOpen" ;
+		rdfs:range ecpo:Bestandsverlauf ;
+		rdfs:comment "Relation between a document and a Bestandsverlauf, indicating the Bestandsverlauf is running"@en ;
+		rdfs:isDefinedBy <> .

 ## hasBestandsverlaufGap

 [hasBestandsverlaufGap]: #hasBestandsverlaufGap

-This property relates a holding description to a [Bestandsverlauf].
+Relation between a document and a [Bestandsverlauf], indicating the [Bestandsverlauf] is a gap.
 Having this property means that the described periodical units by the [Bestandsverlauf] are not held by someone.
 To relate a [Bestandsverlauf] and a [Bestandsverlauf] use [hasSubBestandsverlauf] instead.

 	ecpo:hasBestandsverlaufGap a owl:ObjectProperty ;
 		rdfs:label "hasBestandsverlaufGap" ;
 		rdfs:range ecpo:Bestandsverlauf ;
+		rdfs:comment "Relation between a document and a Bestandsverlauf, indicating the Bestandsverlauf is a gap"@en ;
 		rdfs:isDefinedBy <> .

 ## hasSubBestandsverlauf

 [hasSubBestandsverlauf]: #hasSubBestandsverlauf

-This property relates a [Bestandsverlauf] to a [Bestandsverlauf].
+Relation between a [Bestandsverlauf] and a [Bestandsverlauf].
 Meaning the object is a subpart to the subject.

 	ecpo:hasSubBestandsverlauf a owl:ObjectProperty ;
 		rdfs:label "hasSubBestandsverlauf" ;
 		rdfs:domain ecpo:Bestandsverlauf ;
 		rdfs:range ecpo:Bestandsverlauf ;
+		rdfs:comment "Relation between a Bestandsverlauf and a Bestandsverlauf"@en ;
 		rdfs:subPropertyOf dcterms:hasPart ;
 		rdfs:isDefinedBy <> .